 Dandelion is related to the daisy family and commonly found worldwide.
 The flower, leaf and root of this plant are used in traditional medicine for their diuretic, cholagogic, antirheumatic and appetite-stimulating properties (23).
-In Chinese Medicine, the herb has been used to promote lactation and reduce abscesses especially in the breast and intestines (2).
+In Chinese Medicine, the herb has been used to promote lactation.
+It is also used to reduce abscesses, especially in the breast and intestines (2).

-In vitro and in vivo studies suggest that dandelion has lipid-lowering (13), hepatoprotective (14), and antiviral (15) (16) properties.
-It also has anticoagulant (5), diuretic (10), anti-inflammatory (14), and antioxidant (4) activities.
-Dandelion root extract has anticancer effects against melanoma (3), leukemia (8) (26), pancreatic cancer (17), and colorectal cancer (25) cell lines.
-However, human studies are limited.
+In vitro and in vivo studies suggest that dandelion has lipid-lowering (13), hepatoprotective (14), antiviral (15) (16), anticoagulant (5), diuretic (10), anti-inflammatory (14), and antioxidant (4) activities.
+A polyherbal extract containing dandelion was reported effective against acute non-bacterial tonsillitis in children (30).

 The diuretic activity of dandelion may be a result of its high potassium content (23).
 In murine models of diet-induced fatty liver disease, dandelion leaf extract exihibited hepatoprotective effects with decreased serum levels of ALT, hepatic TG, and MDA, as well as TNF-alpha and IL-6 expression (14).
 At the post-transcriptional level, antioxidant and anti-inflammatory properties were exihibited via decreased activation of procaspase-3 to active caspase-3, and JNK phosphorylation (14).
 Linoleic acid, phytol and tetracosanol have been identified as bioactive compounds, with hypolipidemic effects occurring via AMP-activated protein kinase activation in human HepG2 cells (13).